box/mojito/_docs/guides/3-creating-repository.md

 This creates a repository with name `MyRepo` with locales `fr-FR`.

-The repository is configured to use `COMPOSITE_FORMAT` integrity checker for files with `resw` extensions.
+The repository is configured to use `COMPOSITE_FORMAT` integrity checker for files with `resw` extension.
 Integrity checkers are used to validate translations.
 Integrity checker configuration is optional but it is highly recommended to catch translations with errors and reject them.
 See [Integrity Checkers]({{ site.github.url }}/docs/guides/integrity-checkers/) for more information.